 3. Develop a pillar page that solves a key problem.

 Long, authoritative pages that solve a specific problem play a key role in attracting traffic to your site.
+These are called pillar pages, and they're at the center of an effective nonprofit content marketing strategy.
 "Pillar pages are comprehensive guides to a particular topic you're trying to rank for in search," writes Sophia Bernazzani in her HubSpot blog.
 These pages are content-rich, containing not just text but photos, diagrams / infographics, video embeds, and a mechanism for converting your visitor to a contact (see point #5 below).

 While a pillar page covers all aspects of the topic on a single page, in-depth reporting is done in blog posts that hyperlink back to the pillar page.
 For example, you might write a pillar page about child development during the toddler years — a broad topic — and a blog about healthy sleep habits for two-year-olds — a more specific keyword within the topic.